pyodide/pyodide-blog/content/posts/marimo.md

 ## What’s next?

-We believe that Pyodide, combined with marimo, holds enormous potential for making computing more accessible.
-With Pyodide …
+We believe that marimo used with Pyodide holds enormous potential for making computing more accessible:

 - anyone can create and share live notebooks, without having to pay for infrastructure
 - students can get started with Python instantly, without having to set up a development environment